-The Learning Commons @ Perry Library is a collaborative project of the University Libraries, Information Technology Services, and Center for High Impact Practices, providing year-round services with extended 24/5 hours during fall and spring semesters.
+The Learning Commons @ Perry Library is a collaborative project of the University Libraries, Information Technology Services, and the Office of Academic Success Initiatives & Support (ASIS), providing year-round services with 24/5 operating hours during spring and fall semesters.
 The facility includes individual study space, group collaboration space, presentation practice, computers, wireless access, printers, scanners, GIS/digital media/other specialized software, and a sound room that can be reserved by students.
-Students can access research assistance and resources, technology assistance, tutoring and writing centers, and other services supporting student success.
+Students can access research assistance and resources, information technology assistance, tutoring and writing centers, and other services supporting student success.

-At the Perry Library Help Desk, located in the Learning Commons, students with a valid University ID may borrow equipment, media, books, reserve materials, and other items.
+At the Perry Library Help Desk, located in the Learning Commons (www.odu.edu/learningcommons), students with a valid University ID may borrow equipment, media, books, reserve materials, and other items.
 Graduate student study carrels are also available.
-Information on the Learning Commons is available at www.odu.edu/learningcommons.
 Information on borrowing privileges, loan periods, and policies is available at www.odu.edu/library/services/borrowing.

 Interlibrary Loan and Document Delivery Services